MicrosoftDocs/azure-dev-docs/articles/javascript/includes/tutorial-visualstudiocode-browser-file-upload-storage-blob/install-software.md

 ms.date: 10/13/2020
 ms.custom: devx-track-javascript
 ---
-In this section of the tutorial, you need an Azure subscription and all the software to use this tutorial.
+In this section of the tutorial, you need an Azure subscription and the listed software to use this tutorial.

 ## Create or use existing Azure Subscription